rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 *2022 IEEE 46rd Annual Computer Software and Applications Conference (COMPSAC), 2022.*

 # How to create the dataset
-### 1. Apply for VirusTotal Malware Sample Folder as an academic user
+### 1. Apply for the VirusTotal Malware Sample Folder as an academic user

 * Apply at the VirusTotal site.
 If you are approved for an academic account, there is no charge.
 * https://www.virustotal.com/gui/home/upload